tensorflow/tensorflow/g3doc/Tutorials/Linalg/LLVMConversion.md

-The full conversion function is [available](https://github.com/tensorflow/mlir/blob/master/examples/Linalg1/lib/ConvertToLLVMDialect.cpp) and accounts for all these details and minimzes the number of instructions it produces.
+The full conversion function is [available](https://github.com/tensorflow/mlir/blob/master/examples/Linalg1/lib/ConvertToLLVMDialect.cpp) and accounts for all these details and minimizes the number of instructions it produces.
 Let us consider some parts of this functions to understand how it operates.